Grégory Le Corvec

 Grégory Le Corvec (born 4 March 1977) is a French rugby union footballer.
-He currently plays for USA Perpignan in the Top 14.
-His usual position is at flanker.
+He currently plays for USA Perpignan in the Top 14, with his usual position is at flanker.

-Prior to playing for USAP, he played with RC Toulon and Stade Montois.
-He joined USAP in 2000.
+Prior to joining USAP in 2000, he played with RC Toulon and Stade Montois.
 He has also played for France 'A' and was included in France's mid-year Test squad for 2007.
-He made his debut against New Zealand on 2 June 2007, this is his only cap for the national side.
+He made his debut against New Zealand on 2 June 2007, which is his only cap for the national side.